 Children everywhere should have the right to clean air

-Through this campaign young change-makers will be empowered to join together to call on the United Nations to acknowledge their fundamental right to clean air.
-Teachers across the world will play a vital role in making sure children's voices are heard.
+Through the Freedom to Breathe campaign young change-makers joined together to call on the United Nations to acknowledge their fundamental right to clean air.
+Teachers across the world played a vital role in making sure children's voices were heard.

-Our teaching resources have been developed by educational professionals who understand your local curriculum.
+Our teaching resources have been developed by educational professionals who understand the local curriculum.
 The teaching resources will achieve three key learning outcomes for the students:

 - Understand the state of air quality in their city, and how it compares to other cities.